Iowa Additions to Income

 Taxable Interest Income

 Include the same amounts of interest income reported on your federal return.
-For additional information pertaining to Iowa taxable interest income, please click here.
+For additional information pertaining to Iowa taxable interest income and modifications, please click here.

 Note: Married Separate Filers: Divide interest income based on registered ownership of stock.

 - Held in the name of only one spouse: Allocate interest wholly to that spouse.